Music by Laura Kaminsky

-Lucidity is a chamber opera by composer Laura Kaminsky and librettist David Cote that explores the fragile interplay between memory, identity, and music.
-The story centers on Lili, a celebrated former opera singer confronting the early stages of dementia.
-As her cognitive abilities decline, her son Dante—a once-promising pianist—has put his own career on hold to care for her.
-Their dynamic is further complicated when Dr. Claire Klugman, a neuroscientist and Lili’s former student, introduces Lili to a music therapy study involving Sunny, a gifted young clarinetist.
+Lucidity is a new opera by composer Laura Kaminsky and librettist David Cote that explores the fragile interplay between memory, identity, and music.
+The story centers on Lili, a celebrated former opera singer confronting the early stages of dementia, played by Judy Berry.
+As her cognitive abilities decline, her son Dante—a once-promising pianist played by Roland Burks—has put his own career on hold to care for her.
+Their dynamic is further complicated when Dr. Claire Klugman, a neuroscientist and Lili’s former student (Darya Narymanava), introduces Lili to a music therapy study involving Sunny, a gifted young clarinetist (Kate Johnson).

 As Lili struggles to retain fragments of her past, Schubert’s The Shepherd on the Rock—a song she once performed—serves as a recurring touchstone of memory and emotional clarity.
 Meanwhile, Dante wrestles with resentment and love as he navigates his mother’s deterioration, while Sunny and Claire each reflect on the sacrifices they’ve made for their respective paths.
 The relationships between the characters deepen, revealing how music acts as both a bridge and a balm in the face of personal loss and change.